ABSP-methylation-tool/ABSP/README.md

 ### Installation

-* Download the ABSP files from github ("Code", "Download Zip") and unzip the folder
+* Download the ABSP files from GitHub (Go to "Releases" in the right panel, select the latest release and download the "Source code" file) and unzip the folder
 * Install software: **R** at [https://www.r-project.org/](https://www.r-project.org/) and **RStudio** at [https://www.rstudio.com/products/rstudio/download/](https://www.rstudio.com/products/rstudio/download/)

 ### Open the ABSP app